chriscb949290-code/InfinityUSD/Whitepaper.md

 | Freeze Mechanism     | None                |
 | Upgrade Mechanism    | None                |

-The contract source explicitly defines the token's name, symbol, decimals, and 10-billion-token initial supply.
+The token's name, symbol, decimal precision, and supply are defined by the deployed smart contract.

 ---

 # 3. TRON and TRC-20

-The token is designed for the TRON network using the TRC-20 token interface.
+INFINITY USD is designed for the **TRON blockchain** using the TRC-20 token standard.

-The contract implements the standard functions required for token accounting and transfers:
+The contract provides standard token functionality including:

 * `totalSupply()`
 * `balanceOf()`